kdl-org/kdl/SPEC.md

 XML, and as do many of its semantics.
 You can use KDL both as a configuration language, and a data exchange or storage format, if you so choose.

+The bulk of this document is dedicated to a long-form description of all [Components](#components) of a KDL documeent.
+There is also a much more terse [Grammar](#full-grammar) at the end of the document that covers most of the rules, with some semantic exceptions involving the data model.

+KDL is designed to be easy to read _and_ easy to implement.

 ## Components

 ### Document